 The western side

 Meanwhile, as you know, the mission Artemis 1 NASA, twice delayed, has a new launch date.
 Hopefully, the mighty Space Launch System rocket it will take off on September 27th.
-For safety there is also the date for the "reserve" launch: it will be October 2nd.
+To be on the safe side, there is also a “backup” launch date: it will be October 2nd.

-Two robotic space missions, one of Intuitive Machines , L 'other of Astrobotic , should be launched in late 2022 or early 2023.
-If successful, they will bring "public-private" probes to the lunar surface, as part of the Commercial Lunar Payload Systems (CLPS) program.
+Two robotic space missions, one of Intuitive Machines ,other of Astrobotic , should be launched late 2022 or early 2023.
+If successful, they will bring “public-private” probes to the lunar surface, as part of the Commercial Lunar Payload Systems (CLPS) program.

-It is expected in 2024 Artemis 2, with a crew of four astronauts who will orbit the moon.
-The following year (or maybe the one after), Artemis 3 will bring humans to the moon after more than 50 years from the last time (the Apollo 17 mission in 1972).
+It is expected in 2024 Artemis 2, with a crew of four astronauts that will orbit the Moon.
+The following year (or maybe the one after that), Artemis 3 will bring humans to the Moon more than 50 years after the last time (the Apollo 17 mission in 1972).

 Why do we go back there?

-The entry of the Elio-3 in this chessboard, however, brings us a suggestive and strange image: the Moon could become the Persian Gulf of this century.
-It is impossible today to assess the impact that clean and abundant fusion energy would have on the world.
+The entry of Helium-3 into this chessboard, however, brings us a suggestive and strange image: the Moon could become the Persian Gulf of this century.
+It is impossible to evaluate today the impact that clean and abundant fusion energy would have on the world.

 The obstacles to building a functioning reactor could be removed by the middle of this century, and this renewed space race could further advance the times.

 Everything is linked to our ability to bring back to Earth samples much larger than the "hair" collected by the Chinese.
-A "hair", however, of fundamental importance: it marks a point in favor of China in a crucial game.
+A "hair", however, of fundamental importance: it scores a point in China's favor in a crucial match.

 The country that will control the energy source that makes technological civilization work will control the Earth.